rstudio/rmarkdown/authoring_shiny_advanced.md

 ## Converting Existing Documents

-The getting started example demonstrated creating a brand new Shiny Doc.
-However, any R Markdown output format that produces HTML can be converted into a Shiny Doc.
-To convert and existing document:
+The getting started example demonstrated creating a brand new interative document.
+However, any R Markdown output format that produces HTML can be converted into an interacitve document.
+To convert an existing document:

 - Add `runtime: shiny` to its YAML front matter.